xeniaroda/ML_GutMicrobiome/README.md

 # ML_GutMicrobiome
 This repository contains the code for a taxonomic, pathway abundance and gene family abundance analysis from different metagenomic programs of controls and Parkinson patients and a main script that trains different models from different ML approaches to discriminate between control and diseased patients.
-It also contains a script that takes as input the microbiome profile of a sample and the generated models.
+It also contains a script that takes as input the microbiome profile of samples and the generated models.

 ## Name
 Analysis of the gut microbiome with Artificial Intelligence techniques for Parkinson's disease.